overtone/overtone/docs/metadata.md

 for how the meta-data works, and then look here for details.
 Let us know if you run into any problems.

-The ugen metadata can be found in the overtone.sc.ugen.* namespaces.
+The ugen metadata can be found in the overtone.sc.ugen.metadata.* namespaces.

 ## Intializing the base specs.